MFreidank/Federated_Learning_Workshop_AMLD2021/README.md

 2. Simulate a server & client and send a model from server to client to be trained.
 3. Simulate a server & multiple clients and train a global model on multiple clients and perform FedAvg.

-Please use the google colab notebook links below to access the relevant materials:
+Please use the google colab notebook link below to access the relevant material:

 [PyTorch FL Simulation Notebook](https://colab.research.google.com/drive/1a1Ekw5jFs8eYOxAhsBRwFAt3WxEBsyf9)